 Working Agreements may be used to establish tentative agreements in cases where consensus cannot be obtained.
 The working agreement process is described in Annex E.

-TSG and WG voting during a meeting
+TP and WG voting during a meeting

-The following procedures apply for voting during a TSG or WG meeting:
+The following procedures apply for voting during a TP or WG meeting:

 before voting, a clear definition of the issues shall be provided by the Chair;

-Voting Members shall only be entitled to one vote;
+a single representative of any Member on the voting list shall be entitled to one vote;

-if a Voting Member has more than one representative present, only one representative may vote;

-each Voting Member may only cast the vote once;

-each Voting Member may carry proxy votes for up to five other Voting Members.
-All proxy votes shall be accompanied by a letter of authority from the authorising Voting Member.
-Proxies will not be taken into account when determining the quorum;
+no proxy votes are permitted;

-the quorum required for voting during a TSG or WG meeting shall be 30% of the total number of Voting Member companies on the TSG or WG voting list;
+the quorum required for voting during a TP or WG meeting shall be 50% of the total number of Voting Member companies on the TP or WG voting list;

 the result of the vote shall be recorded in the meeting report.